phergie/phergie-irc-client-react/README.md

 Emitted when an error is encountered on a connection.

-This can be useful for re-establishing a connection if it is unexpectedly terminated.

 #### Parameters

-* `string $message` - message describing the error encountered
+* `Exception $exception ` - exception describing the error that encountered
 * `\Phergie\Irc\ConnectionInterface $connection` - container that stores metadata for the connection on which the event occurred and implements the interface `\Phergie\Irc\ConnectionInterface` (see [its source code](https://github.com/phergie/phergie-irc-connection/blob/master/src/Phergie/Irc/ConnectionInterface.php) for a list of available methods)
 * `\Monolog\Logger $logger` - logger for logging any relevant events from the listener which go to [stdout](http://en.wikipedia.org/wiki/Standard_streams#Standard_output_.28stdout.29) by default (see [the Monolog documentation](https://github.com/Seldaek/monolog#monolog---logging-for-php-53-) for more information)